Angelos-Karakoulias/Discovering-Events-in-Time-Evolving-Social-Networks/README.md

  - Nodes (the starting station)
  - Nodes (the ending station)

+In *final_results.py* we import all events results from *basic.py* for the 16 different models.

 ## Output Data format
 *Events.csv*: a file containing the detected events from our algorithm with the following format: ``` Window Length, Number of factors, Event Timestamp, Event activity score```

 *Nodes.csv*: a file containing the nodes participating on a event with the format:```Window Length, Number of Factors, Event Timestamp, Event Activity score, Participating Node```

-*Final_results.csv*: a file which is not an immediate result from our code, but emerges from it's results, using every time a different model (factors, window length).
+*Final_results.csv*: a file which emerges from *final_results.py*, using every time a different model (factors, window length).
 Here we rank our events based on the number of different models detecting them (total of 16 models) and their activity score Format:```Timestamp, number of models detecting it, activity score, Rank```

 ## Reference
 Fernandes S., Fanaee-T H., Gama J. (2019), *Evolving Social Networks Analysis via Tensor Decompositions: From Global Event Detection Towards Local Pattern Discovery and Specification*.
 In: Kralj Novak P., Šmuc T., Džeroski S. (eds) Discovery Science.
 DS 2019.
 Lecture Notes in Computer Science, vol 11828.
 Springer, Cham. https://doi.org/10.1007/978-3-030-33778-0_29